 The researchers hope the study will play into healthcare policies and perhaps send a message to employers concerned about their employees’ wellness.
 It also gives people a benchmark for physical activity to avoid heart disease.

 Adds Lean: “The ‘bottom’ line is that if you want to be sure of having no risks of heart disease, you must keep off your bottom!”

-The study was published in the International Journal of Obesity.
+The study is published in the International Journal of Obesity.